 Valorant in-game economy key terms

-Before we jump into talking about the economy, here’s a few terms you’ll encounter on your journey that you’ll need to understand.
+Before we jump into talking about the economy, here are a few terms you’ll encounter on your journey that you’ll need to understand.

 - Eco: Short for ‘eco round.’
 If you are doing an eco, you aren’t going to be buying much, if anything.